Machine-Learning-Foundations/day_12_exercise_cnn/README.md

 #### Task 1.2 (Optional)
 Navigate to the `src/custom_conv.py` module.
-Optional: The function `my_conv` implements a fast version of the convolution operation above using a flattend kernel.
+The function `my_conv` implements a fast version of the convolution operation above using a flattend kernel.
 We learned about this fast version in the lecture.
 Have a look at the slides again and then implement `get_indices` to make `my_conv` work.
 It should return
 - A matrix of indices following the flattend convolution rule from the lecture, e.g. for a $(2\times 2)$ kernel and a $(3\times 3)$ image it should return the index transformation

 $$